aaas24/aaas24.github.io/_posts/2021-04-05-Scraping-Quotes.md

 def merge_lists(list1,list2):
     """
-    This function ebuilds and returns a dictionary constructed on merging two lists
+    This function builds and returns a dictionary constructed on merging two lists
     """
     newDic = {list1[i]: list2[i] for i in range(len(list1))}
     return newDic